Dhivakar1993/github-demo/README.md

 # github-demo
-This is the ist in Github
+This is the 2nd in Github